855princekumar/streampulse/README.md

 - Network pings could not confirm if a stream was actually functional.
 - Commercial NVR solutions were resource-heavy and unsuitable for mixed hardware.

 StreamPulse provides a lightweight, hardware-agnostic alternative that records the operational state of each stream as a “heartbeat” with accurate timestamps (NTP-synchronized).
-This allows technical teams to identify failures—power, network, or configuration—without manual inspection.
+This allows technical teams to identify failures in power, network, or configuration, without manual inspection.

 ---